lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

 6. Seasonal changes and crop growth cycles need to be considered.(UTs need to be buried deep enough to avoid damages)
 7. Due to dynamic changes in the communication medium in soil, UTs should be able to autonomously adjust their operation parameters such as operation frequency, modulation schemes, error coding schemes for adaptive operation.
 8. Impacts of soil physical properties, soil moisture on UG communication should be modeled.
+9. Specialized link-layer and network layers protocols are needed